Image Source: Public Domain

 The Yongzheng Emperor’s death was a sudden one, and the official documents about it were made simple.
 With that, a lot of gossip about his death emerged, which included stroke, assassination, poison, and more.

-Even if official records note that Yinzhen died peacefully, it’s likely that he had enemies when he was alive.
+Even if official records note that Yinzhen died peacefully, its likely that he had enemies when he was alive.
 According to legends, he was killed by the daughter of a person he had executed.

 Basically, his frequent travels and great fights against a huge ruling class after he became ruler, brought him possible assassins.
 And to this day and age, the death of the Yongzheng Emperor is still left a mystery.